Scattergood Friends School

-Scattergood School, founded in 1890, is located in Cedar County, Iowa, two miles (3 km) east and one half mile south of the town of West Branch.
-It offers a college preparatory curriculum for grades nine through twelve.
-Owned and operated by Iowa Yearly Meeting of Friends (Conservative), the school is accredited by the Iowa Department of Education and by the Independent Schools Association of the Central States (ISACS).
-In addition to academic achievement, the Scattergood program emphasizes community life, responsible world citizenship, and communal work.
+Scattergood Friends School in Cedar County, Iowa, is a rural, private high school educating students in grades nine through twelve.
+Since 2020, it also serves as a middle school, educating students in grades six through eight.
+The school is located in Cedar County, Iowa, two miles (3 km) east and one half mile (800 m) south of the town of West Branch.
+It is owned and operated by Iowa Yearly Meeting of Friends (Conservative), and accredited by the Iowa Department of Education and by the Independent Schools Association of the Central States (ISACS).